-The big question for a lot of women embarking on breast cancer chemotherapy is “will my hair fall out?”.
+The big question for a lot of people embarking on breast cancer chemotherapy is “will my hair fall out?”.
 And (depending upon your chemo regime) the answer is often “probably”.
-Hair loss can be the most distressing thing for some women going through breast cancer.
+Hair loss can be the most distressing thing for some people going through breast cancer.
 It just adds to the general crappiness that is breast cancer.
 Not only do we have to deal with all the emotional stress and worry that cancer brings; endure the physical trauma of chemotherapy and radiotherapy; now you are telling me that I have to do all of this with a bald head, no eyelashes and no eyebrows?
-Mmmmm ….yes.

 Although it may seem impossible, do try to come to terms with the fact that your hair will fall out.
 There are lots of ways to look good during treatment despite the hair loss.
 And remember that it will grow back.

 Here are our top ten things to know about hair loss, followed by a list of link to some very helpful information about hair loss, wigs and cold capping.
 We’ve put this together from our perspective as patients and we encourage you to talk to your medical team about your personal situation.

 The timing of the hair falling out depends upon the chemo drugs you are having.
 Your hair falls out by thinning first.
 You notice more than usual in your brush or on the floor of the shower.
 Quite soon after that, it starts to come out even when you just run your fingers through your hair – it comes out in handfuls.
 This is the most distressing part.
 And it is not just the hair on your head which falls out.
 It is all over your body.
 Yes, everywhere.